 Next to Billy Jacks, they call this stretch of downtown “Jacktown.”
 Come to Jack Brown’s Joint for great burgers, beer and convivial discourse.
 Yes, there’s a bra-mirror-ball-chandelier.
 I don’t even want to know…..

 This upscale wood-fired pizza spot is the real deal, as evidenced by the piles of cordwood right outside.
 Discs of deliciousness are hand-crafted with locally sourced ingredients.

 This throwback plastic-cloth on table BBQ joint has been around forever.
 Come in for pulled pork, sweet tea, and a gander at the collection of little porcelain pigs.

 This is a tough call, because there are fans of every stripe, nationality, cuisine – and many have favorites.
 So – here goes.
 Rocktown Kitchen (unique American comfort), Local Chop & Grill House, BoboKo Indonesian, CubanBurger, Thien An Pho (Vietnamese) to start.

 Where to Stay in Harrisonburg VA

-STAY: Joshua Wilton House.
-This 1888 Victorian confection, named for the first owner who was responsible for bringing electricity to Harrisonburg, is just a couple of blocks from the Visitor’s Center and Historic Downtown Harrisonburg.
+This 1888 Victorian confection is named for its first owner, a man responsible for bringing electricity to Harrisonburg.
+It sits just a couple of blocks from the Visitor’s Center and Historic Downtown Harrisonburg.

 The yogurt with homemade granola, juicy yellow watermelon bites, fresh-picked raspberries and nuts, is a revelation.
 And artfully plated dishes like Crabcake with Poached Egg and Arugula with Lemon Oil dressing would be at home in a high-caliber NYC restaurant.